Sursock family: Moussa Sursock Palace and Rue Sursock, Beirut

 Rue Sursock, in the Achrafieh district of Beirut, is named after the family, which owned and continues to own palatial homes on the street, such as Sursock House.
-Lady Cochrane Sursock, who in 1946 married Sir Desmond Cochrane, is the owner of the Sursock House, as well as a vast amount of property along Rue Sursock, up to the fashionable Rue Gouraud.
+Yvonne, Lady Cochrane, who in 1946 married Desmond Cochrane, was the owner of the Sursock House, as well as other property along Rue Sursock, up to the fashionable Rue Gouraud.
 Nicolas Sursock transformed the house into a museum of art and amassed a large collection of art and glass.
-But it was Lady Cochrane's father, Alfred Bey Sursock, who initially expanded the size of the Sursock palace gardens and contributed most to the collections of art, carpets and other exquisite items, which are amongst the finest and best preserved in the Middle East.
+But it was Lady Cochrane's father, Alfred Sursock, who initially expanded the size of the palace gardens and contributed most to the collections of art, carpets and other exquisite items, which are amongst the finest and best preserved in the Middle East.
 The palace is also home to a large collection of Italian artwork from the 16th and 17th centuries, many contemporary Lebanese pieces and antique Lebanese jewellery.

 Nicolas Sursock villa in Beirut (museum)

-Nicolas Sursock built himself a spectacular private villa in 1912 and decreed in his will that the villa be transformed into a museum after his death.
+Nicolas Sursock built himself a spectacular private villa in 1912 and specified in his will that it be transformed into a museum after his death.
 Thus, when he died in 1952 the villa was bequeathed to the city of Beirut.
-The Sursock mansion, built in 1912, is an exceptional, pearl white structure at the top of a hill in Beirut's luxurious Achrafieh neighbourhood.
-Bringing out the best of both Venetian architecture and Ottoman architecture, the building is a pool of influences, not dissimilar to the capital itself.
-Originally the residence of aristocratic art-lover Nicolas Sursock, it was bequeathed to the city on his death in 1952.
-The Sursock Museum collection consists of 5,000 pieces, including paintings, sculptures, ceramics, glassware, and iconography, all of which date back to the 18th, 19th, and 20th centuries.
-The Sursock Museum building embodies Lebanese architecture with its Italianate, specifically Venetian, and Ottoman architectural influences.
+It is an exceptional, pearl white structure at the top of a hill in Beirut's luxurious Achrafieh neighbourhood, with echoes of both Venetian architecture and Ottoman architecture.
+The Sursock Museum collection consists of 5,000 pieces, including paintings, sculptures, ceramics, glassware, and iconography, of the 18th, 19th, and 20th centuries.

-The museum is currently undergoing an extensive US$12 million renovation led by French architect Jean-Michel Wilmotte and Lebanese architect Jacques Aboukhaled.
+The museum underwent extensive renovation led by French architect Jean-Michel Wilmotte and Lebanese architect Jacques Aboukhaled.